-Packaged with .NET ServiceStack framework it exposes a simulation functionality as a RESTful web service which can be accessed and orchestrated by the test_population algorithm.
-The implementation of genetic algorithm is reused from MATLAB ™and with a database of results in a SQL database is integrated with ASP.NET web application presenting a web user interface and functionality to a user.
-The result of applying the methods and deploying the designed system in local cluster and cloud computing infrastructure is described in section 4.3.3.3.4 Parameter Sweep
+Packaged with a .NET ServiceStack framework, it exposes a simulation functionality as a RESTful web service, which can be accessed and orchestrated by the test_population algorithm.
+The implementation of genetic algorithm is reused from MATLAB ™and, with a database of results in a SQL database, is integrated with an ASP.NET web application.
+This presents a web user interface and functionality to a user.
+Section 4.3 describes the result of applying the methods and deploying the designed system in a local cluster and cloud computing infrastructure4.3.3.3.4 Parameter Sweep

-After the parameter estimation a further problems arise with structural identifiability and analysis of sensitivity to the estimated parameter values [146, p.
+After the parameter estimation, further problem arise regarding the structural identification and analysis of sensitivity to the estimated parameter values [146, p.
 176].